HeartBeat-SE/System-Design/README.md

 In the [user model](models/users.js) it is implemented the behavior of the users' APIs.

-In the [emergency model](models/emergency.js) it is implemented the behavior emergencies' APIs.
+In the [emergency model](models/emergency.js) it is implemented the behavior of the emergencies' APIs.

 The [index file](index.js) models the API endpoints that enable communications between clients and servers.